Kernelization dichotomies for hitting minors under structural parameterizations: Summary of our techniques for the kernelization algorithm

-Our techniques are strongly based on those used by Jansen and Pieterse in~\cite{minor-hitting}, and in this section we explain the main ideas of this approach and which are our main technical contributions that allow us to obtain \autoref{fact:poly-kernel}.
+Our techniques for obtaining the kernel of \autoref{fact:poly-kernel} are strongly based on those used by Jansen and Pieterse in~\cite{minor-hitting}, and in this section we explain the main ideas of this approach and which are our main technical contributions that allow us to obtain \autoref{fact:poly-kernel}.
 We start in \autoref{sec:overview-classical-approach} by surveying which is the most common strategy used in the literature for kernelization with structural parameters, and we abstract it in terms of two main ingredients, which we explain in \autoref{sec:overview-ingredient-1} and \autoref{sec:overview-ingredient-2}, respectively, for our particular setting.

 Given the required amount of technical definitions and lemmas, the entire proof of these two ingredients spans over a number of pages in \autoref{sec:compute-solution-breaking-Q} and \autoref{sec:bounding-Q}, and the goal of this section is to provide some insight on the most important notions involved in the proofs, as well as highlighting our main technical novelties with respect to the proof in~\cite{minor-hitting}.
 As it will become clear in this section, many of the ingredients that we need are either borrowed directly from~\cite{minor-hitting}, or follow from the corresponding results in~\cite{minor-hitting} with very minor modifications.
 In the latter case, for the sake of completeness we provide (in \autoref{sec:compute-solution-breaking-Q} or \autoref{sec:bounding-Q}) both a full proof and a sketch of proof in which we just list which parts of the proof in~\cite{minor-hitting} need to be changed.